Welcome to one of our most popular pages -

 Brew City Bully Club focuses primarily on prevention through education and outreach based programs.
-But we can't leave out RESCUE!
+But we can't live out RESCUE!

 The BCBC Rescue Program is designed to place our top notch Breed Ambassadors with top notch Adoptive Families.
-BCBC Alumni work hard to spread the good word at events, parades, awareness walks and more!
+BCBC Alumni work hard to spread the good word at events, awareness walks, and more!

 Want to Adopt a BCBC Dog?
 Yes?!
 Cool!

 Read through the step by step instructions below and then Fill out an Adoption Application Today!

 What is the BCBC adoption process like?

 2. Review and complete the Online Adoption Application.
 Use this application to impress us!
 We have high standards for our dogs and higher standards for our adopters!

 3. A BCBC Rep will review your application and will contact you within ONE WEEK to set up a meet and greet with the dog of your choice and your whole family.
 This will allow you to get to know our dog better and will give your current animals a chance to meet the Adoptable and make sure everyone gets along!